This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Le Glue Shark Tank Update

-In October, 2021, Tripp bought a used Mercedes LS430 with some of his profits.
+In March, 2021, The Georgia Association for Gifted Children awarded Tripp with the 2021 Gifted Teen Award.
+Tripp bought a used Mercedes LS430 with some of his profits in October, 2021.
 As of July, 2022, the company has over $1.2 million in sales.
 Tripp told Fox Business News in December, 2022 the company was selling roughly 15,000 units per month.
 At $8.99 per unit with a 96% profit margin, that equates to nearly $130,000 in profits monthly and $1.55 million per year in profits.
 Tripp also said they were growing at 10% annually.
-As of August, 2023, the company is still growing.